isidoraisidora/skinventory-app/README.md

    ```bash
    dotnet run --project Web
    ```
-5. Open Swagger UI at `https://localhost:{port}/swagger` to explore and test the API.

-### Testing the Full Flow
+### Testing (Postman)

+The API is tested via Postman rather than Swagger.
+General flow:

-1. `POST /api/auth/register` → create a user
+1. `POST /api/auth/register` — create a user
-2. `POST /api/auth/login` → obtain a JWT
+2. `POST /api/auth/login` — returns a JWT in the response body
-3. Authorize in Swagger/Postman using `Bearer <token>`
-4. `POST /api/etl/sync` → populate the product catalog
+3. On subsequent requests, set **Authorization → Bearer Token** in Postman and paste the token
+4. `POST /api/etl/sync` — manually trigger the ETL pipeline immediately, without waiting for the daily Quartz schedule (useful for testing/demo)
-5. `GET /api/product` → browse imported products
+5. `GET /api/product` — browse imported products
-6. `POST /api/inventoryitem` → add a product to your inventory
+6. `POST /api/inventoryitem` — add a product to your inventory (requires a valid `productId` from step 5)
-7. `POST /api/expirationcheck/run` → trigger the expiration/reminder check manually
+7. `POST /api/expirationcheck/run` — manually trigger the expiration/reminder check, without waiting for the weekly Quartz schedule

+Requests with a body must have their Content-Type set to JSON in Postman (the "raw" body type dropdown must say **JSON**, not **Text**), or the API will reject the request with `415 Unsupported Media Type`.

 ## Known Limitations

 - Open Beauty Facts is crowdsourced data; not every product has complete brand, ingredient, or category information.
 Products missing a name or barcode are filtered out during import.
-- Open Beauty Facts does not provide pricing or fixed expiration dates — these are either left blank (import) or filled in manually by the user.
+- Open Beauty Facts does not provide pricing or fixed expiration dates — these are either left blank on import or filled in manually by the user.
 - Category assignment is derived from which search query found a product; a product may receive no category if it doesn't appear in any of the configured category searches within the configured page limit.
+- The email queue is in-process (`System.Threading.Channels`), so queued messages are lost if the application restarts before they're processed.
+A production deployment would use a persistent broker (e.g. RabbitMQ) instead.